Apple prices Vision Pro AR headset at 3 times Meta's priciest device | Technology

 Apple prices Vision Pro AR headset at 3 times Meta's priciest device

+Apple said that the headset uses a new chip called R1, which is designed to process information from its sensors in less time than the blink of an eye.
+Apple says it has been working with Adobe and Microsoft to put their apps on the new headset, as well as Unity, a technology company that works with game developers.

+Apple Inc barged into Meta's virtual reality party on Monday, unveiling an augmented-reality headset called the Vision Pro, its riskiest and biggest bet since the introduction of the iPhone.

 Vision Pro will start at $3,499, more than three times the cost of the priciest headset in Meta's line of mixed and virtual reality devices that currently dominate the AR/VR market.
-CEO Tim Cook described it as "spatial computing" with the device controlled by your eyes, hands and voice.

-Apple Inc unveiled an augmented-reality headset called the Apple Vision Pro at its annual software developer conference on Monday, its first big move into a new product category since the introduction of the Apple Watch nine years ago.
-Vision Pro will start at $3,499, more than three times the cost of the priciest headset in Meta's line of mixed and virtual reality devices that currently dominate the AR/VR market.
+The new headset will be available early next year in the U.S. with more countries coming later in 2024.

 CEO Tim Cook described it as "spatial computing" with the device controlled by your eyes, hands and voice.
 "It's the first Apple product you look through, not at," Cook said.